 As with our other senses, we can train ourselves to improve interoceptive awareness.
 Practicing simple body-focused techniques, allows us to become more in tune with how we feel and increase awareness of our bodies’ signals.
 Over time, this can help us learn to regulate bodily processes and change how we react to them.

-Over the next few months, we’re working with Anglia Ruskin University (ARU) on a ground-breaking new study into interoception.
-With the help of ARU’s Dr Jane Aspell, we’ll be developing a web-based training programme for improving internal body awareness.
+In 2021 we collaborated with Anglia Ruskin University (ARU) on a ground-breaking new study into interoception.
+With the help of ARU’s Dr Jane Aspell, we developed a web-based training programme for improving internal body awareness.

-The aim is to provide people with affordable and easy to access resources for improving wellbeing, both in the UK and across the globe.
+The programme provides people with affordable and easy-to-access resources for improving wellbeing, both in the UK and across the globe.
 As COVID-19 continues to restrict where and when we can see each other, this accessibility is now more important than ever.

-The eight-part training programme will cover topics such as:
+The eight-part training programme covers topics such as:

 Every session includes exercises for participants to practice new ways of being aware of their body.

 If you’d like to help us improve the online training programme whilst developing your own inner body awareness, please leave your details in the box below.
-We’re looking for volunteers to take part in the study remotely.
-Participants will be entered into a prize draw to win a £50 gift voucher.
-If you have any questions or would like to register your interest by email instead please contact Paige Leggett at: hello@yourinnersense.co.uk
+If you have any questions or would like to register your interest by email instead please contact: hello@yourinnersense.co.uk

 restoringbalance.life is a site operated by Thrive and Enjoy Ltd, a company incorporated and registered in England and Wales.
 Company number: 11077478.
 Registered office: 66 Belsize Avenue, Peterborough, United Kingdom, PE2 9JA.